-While great advances have been made in 2021 and 2022 for addressing coastal resilience, many forward-thinking actions still lack the financial or legal mechanism to make them a reality.
-The 2022-2023 state budget included significant funding over multiple years to invest in coastal adaptation efforts, as outlined below:
+While great advances have been made in addressing coastal resilience, many forward-thinking actions still lack the financial or legal mechanism to make them a reality.
+Multiple California state agencies have launched grant programs to help fund coastal adaptation and sea level rise related projects.
+For more information, visit the links below.